 Treatment of a Retinal Artery Occlusion

-Several treatments may be tried but none have ever been proven to help consistently.
+Several treatments for retinal artery occlusion (RAO) may be tried but none have ever been proven to help consistently.
 These treatments must be given within a few hours after symptoms begin to be helpful.
 Treatments include:

-Some patients regain vision after a retinal artery occlusion, although vision is often not as good as it was before.
+Some patients regain vision after an RAO, although vision is often not as good as it was before.
 In some cases, vision loss can be permanent.